equelin/vsphere-ha-deepdive/use_case_-_stretched_clusters.md

 * 200ms RTT latency max between data and witness site
 * Both L3 and L2 are supported between the data sites
   * 10Gbps bandwidth is recommended, dependent on the number of VMs this could be lower or higher, more guidance will be provided soon around this!
+  * Multicast required, which means that if L3 is used, some form of multicast routing is needed.
 * L3 is expected between data and the witness sites
   * 100Mbps bandwidth is recommended, dependent on the number of VMs this could be lower or higher, more guidance will be provided soon around this!
+  * No multicast required to the witness site.

 **BEING WORKED ON - EARLY DRAFT**